merge/skulls/x230/README.md

 Setting a fixed (and low) SPI speed for flashrom offeres the same stability.
 Our scripts do this for you.

-I checked around on excactly when and how one should connect the clip.
-There has been no clear advice, it seemed to be safest to first connect all cables between the flashing device and the clip, and once correctly configured, connect the clip to the chip.
+We checked around on excactly when and how one should connect the clip.
+There has been no clear advice, it seems to be safest to first connect all cables between the flashing device and the clip, and once correctly configured, connect the clip to the chip.

 ## Get and unpack the Skulls release archive
 After choosing one flasher-option [download](https://github.com/merge/skulls/releases) the latest release and untar it:

 	tar -xf skulls-x230-<version>.tar.xz
 	cd skulls-x230-<version>